gtech-mulearn/IEEE-LAUNCHPAD/profiles/febas@mulearn.md

 #### Thoughts on Kerala's Tech Ecosystem:

 - Kerala has good tech culture and community spread fostering minds and growth of startups.
+- Focus on emerging technologies such as AI,ML,Robotics,IOT etc
+- Provide access to fundings through grants,loans and venture capital funds.

 #### Skills: